Earn Your CEUs

 You have until September 15 to view the training content in the platform and until September 26 to complete the quizzes and earn your CEUs.
 When ready, visit the testing site, register (if you haven't already), and take your quizzes.

-This training event will focus on providing the resources and tools necessary to meet the ambitious goals and challenges associated with becoming efficient, resilient, sustainable, and secure in support of continuous mission operations, regardless of operating conditions.
+This training event focused on providing the resources and tools necessary to meet the ambitious goals and challenges associated with becoming efficient, resilient, sustainable, and secure in support of continuous mission operations, regardless of operating conditions.

-Energy Exchange will provide an opportunity for participants to connect with agency leadership in interactive sessions, learn from peers to understand how to apply flexible solution sets and engage with U.S. Department of Energy Office of Energy Efficiency and Renewable Energy subject matter experts in the FEMP Hub.
+Energy Exchange provided an opportunity for participants to connect with agency leadership in interactive sessions, learn from peers to understand how to apply flexible solution sets and engage with U.S. Department of Energy Office of Energy Efficiency and Renewable Energy subject matter experts in the FEMP Hub.

-Energy Exchange will give you the opportunity to connect with:
+Energy Exchange offered the opportunity for participants to connect with: